danieldelcore/trousers/README.md

 `;
 ```

 It's quite hard to see at a glance which state triggers which styles.
-The logic for a particular state can also tend to be duplicated across mutlitple properties.
+The logic for a particular state can also tend to be duplicated across multiple properties.
 This is a simple example, consider the same example with multiple states like disabled, loading etc.

-Trousers encourages semantics and allows you to group logic for different states into predicates, which are contained and easy to reason about at a glance.
+Trousers allows you to semantically group logic for different states into predicates, which are self-contained and easy to reason about at a glance.
 It leverages the C (cascade) in CSS to determine which styles are applied to an element when one or many states are active.

 ```jsx
 const buttonStyles =